karlwancl/Trady/update_from_2.0.x.md

     * Removed AnalyzableLocator.
 AnalyzeContext is in replacement for sharing indicator within a scope

 ## Trady.Importer module
+* The library is re-targeted to .NET Standard 2.0
 * The candles are exported as IReadOnlyList<Candle> instead of IList<Candle>
 * Added GoogleFinanceImporter (adapter to [Nuba.Google.Finance](https://github.com/nubasoftware/Nuba.Finance.Google), thanks to [@fernaramburu](https://github.com/fernaramburu))
 * Separated importers are also available for modular installation: